-Beat the heat: Top tips for staying cool on a hot day
+Beat the heat: Top tips for staying cool in hot weather

 Sometimes the simplest of tips can help: